Azure/data-api-builder/docs/getting-started/getting-started-azure-sql.md

 dab add Author --source dbo.authors --permissions "anonymous:*"
 ```

-or by adding the `author` entity manually to the config file:
+or by adding the `Author` entity manually to the config file:

 ```json
 "entities": {